uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 You'll only spend about about a fifth of your time in academic learning.

-Many courses even give you a PGCE or PGDE which you can use towards masters credits.
+Many courses even give you a PGCE or PGDE, an academic qualification which you can use towards masters credits.

 Courses typically take one year but you may be able to study part time.

-Although you may have to pay course fees of up to £9,250 you can get [non-repayable funding for certain subjects](/funding-your-training) and apply for a [student loan](/funding-your-training).
+Although you may have to pay course fees of up to £9,250 you can get [funding that you do not have to pay back for certain subjects](/funding-your-training).

+You can also apply for a [student loan](/funding-your-training).

 Some training programmes offer a salary, although these can be harder to find.